Raichle Flexon: Before Flexon

 When the first attempts were made to replace leather with modern materials it was found that early plastics simple had too little flex to allow the boot to be built in the same manner.
 Generally the shells would be so stiff that they could not be opened sideways along the tongue, making it very difficult to enter the boot.
 New plastics introduced in the 1960s offered the required amount of flexibility to get into them, but when buckled closed they offered almost no forward flex.
 This made walking very awkward, reduced the feel of the ski on the snow, and made the impacts between the boot and calf painful.
 Bob Lange solved this problem by splitting the boot into two parts, one over the foot with an overlap closure to seal out snow, and another for the lower leg.
-These were joined together with rivets at the ankles to allow the upper cuff to rotate forward.
+These were joined with rivets at the ankles to allow the upper cuff to rotate forward.
 At the same time, Henke's first plastic boots used a three-piece shell, with an open tub for the foot, a hinged cuff, and an external "shell-tongue" to close and seal the lower section.

 With the introduction, between 1969 and 1972, of the Nordica Astral and Grand Prix designs, these "front-entry" style boots achieved their modern form, with a removable innerboot that could be customized for precise and comfortable fit.
 Martin-style buckles provided the force necessary to close the stiff plastic shells.
 New buckle designs and other adjustments have been added, but today's overlap race boots look remarkably like the original Nordica Grand Prix.
 In 1976 Nordica introduced its own series of three-piece designs.